sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 ### Exercise 3.b.
 Pack a directory

 **Task: Pack the directory `data` in into a dmftar archive called `data.dmftar`**

-dmftar can easily process the contents of entire directories compared to the more file-oriented nature of tar.
-Therefore the tool is mostly used to pack individual directories.

 Hint: look for the create option.